In this post, we’ll share with you our review of the Blueair Classic model of air purifiers.

 3) Award Winning Design

-We could dedicate a whole article outlining the various awards and special mentions that Blueair has received for their air purifying products, but to save time we’ve listed the top five acknowledgements below.
+We could dedicate a whole article outlining the various awards and special mentions that Blueair has received for their air purifying products, but to save time we’ve listed the top five acknowledgments below.

 - Good Design Award